A Quantitative Study of SMS Phishing Detection: Methodology

 To ensure the ethical conduct of our study, we obtained approval from our university's Institutional Review Board (IRB).
-At the survey's outset, participants were apprised of potential risks through a consent form.
-Prior to engaging in the main survey task, participants had to explicitly agree to the outlined conditions in the consent form.
+At the survey's outset, participants were informed of potential risks through a consent form.
+Prior to engaging in the first round task, participants had to explicitly agree to the outlined conditions in the consent form.
+Participation in our study was entirely voluntary, with individuals retaining the right to withdraw consent at any point without repercussion; at withdrawal, all personally identifiable data collected was promptly destroyed.

 To mitigate bias in our study results, we provided participants with an incomplete disclosure regarding the study's nature.
 Participants were informed that they would be answering questions related to SMS messages without revealing the study's security-related focus.
-In a realistic scenario, information about whether a message is potentially smishing is not disclosed, and such knowledge could potentially sway participants' choices.
-Awareness of security or privacy risks might lead participants to exercise more caution or skepticism than they would in everyday situations.
-Additionally, to measure user response to message content without external influences, we intentionally excluded external context from the SMS, such as whether the message was expected or triggered by a specific activity.
-Our study's aim is to gauge reactions to the message content alone, and incomplete disclosure was employed to ensure as accurate results as possible.

-In safeguarding participant data against unauthorized access, all personally identifiable information, including survey responses, was stored in encrypted files.
-Adhering to our university's IRB guidelines, only members of our research team had access to these files.
-The consent form assured participants that, while results and findings would be publicized, personally identifiable information (names and email addresses) collected with their consent would remain confidential.
-Email addresses were solely used for the distribution of opportunity drawing incentive payments.
-Participation in our study was entirely voluntary, with individuals retaining the right to withdraw consent at any point without repercussion; at withdrawal, all personally identifiable data collected was promptly destroyed.
-Data from participants who completed the entire study will be securely stored in encrypted files for three years, after which all data will be permanently deleted.
+Our flyer framed the goal of our research as "Understand Mobile SMS User Behavior".
+This was done to mitigate the response bias, as introducing the topic of smishing may cause the participants to alter their perception of the message or respond more cautiously than in a natural setting.